 The food retail industry comprises food sold at food and beverage retailers such as supermarkets and grocery stores, convenience stores, mass merchandisers and specialty stores.
-In Canada, retail sales of food and beverage stores amounted to approximately 113 billion Canadian dollars in 2015, with market value forecast to exceed 117 billion Canadian dollars by 2019.
+In Canada, retail sales of food and beverage stores amounted to over 118 billion Canadian dollars in 2016, with market value forecast to exceed 117 billion Canadian dollars by 2019.

 This text provides general information.
 Statista assumes no